akilmarshall/gauge-vision/README.md

 - write an object for training, (requires detections param) computes look up table
 - write an object that uses the look up table (requires detections param) and computes pressures from images

-## High Level Implementation Concerns

-Ultimately the work in this repo will update a variable in the EPICS/DRAMA systems representing some compressor.
-Thus the run time of the algorithm should be reduced as much as possible and can be used as a measure of success when comparing algorithms or implementations.

-## Operation Description

-Instead of processing a video stream instead consider processing a single image as quickly as possible even if video data is available.

-## Detect (object)

-This object encapsulates the environmentally sensitive parameters related to image pre processing steps as well as the Hough transform applied.

-Allows a set of _good_ parameters to be reused/communicated.

-## Training

-The goal of training is to produce a look up table (theta -> pressure), I believe more information is necessary since theta is in (0, pi) Hough space.
-Perhaps the look up table (r, theta) -> pressure is ok?
-Currently it is (\_, theta) -> pressure.

-### look up table

-- Implemented as a dict?

 ## Operation